fredrikbaberg/hassio-addons/octoprint-klipper/README.md

 ## About

-This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/), with support for Klipper.
+This Addon-on allows you to run [OctoPrint](https://octoprint.org) with Klipper on a device running [Home Assistant](https://home-assistant.io/).

 ## Installation